SteveJoe-cloud/Stephen-Project-Portfolio/README.md

 ## Let's Connect!

-I'm always eager to collaborate on exciting data analysis projects or engage in discussions about the latest trends in the analytics world.
+- I'm always eager to collaborate on exciting data analysis projects or engage in discussions about the latest trends in the analytics world.
 Feel free to reach out via email or connect with me on LinkedIn and Twitter.

-**"Turning data into insights, one project at a time."**
+-**"Turning data into insights, one project at a time."**